Ergonomic Rating for Chairs

 |5-Star chairs have all the latest ergonomic features to enable you to adjust the chair to your exact requirements.
 These chairs are suitable for anyone that spends their entire day sitting at their workstation, including multiple shifts and 24/7 usage.|

 How is the Ergonomic Rating calculated?

-The rating is calculated by taking into account the 6 most important features of the chair, where these are added on a weighted scale to determine the final score.
+The rating is calculated by taking into account the 6 most important features of an office chair.
+Using a weighted scale, these are added together to determine a final score.